Nightbitch

 Nightbitch is a 2021 novel by American writer Rachel Yoder.
 The book is a magical realism-style story of a stay-at-home mom who sometimes transforms into a dog.

 Premise

 A woman gives up her career and dreams as a budding artist to become a stay-at-home mother.
 Her husband travels on all weekdays, leaving her as the sole caretaker of her child.
-Approximately 18 months into her time as a stay-at-home mother, she begins to undergo strange phenomenon, such as craving meat and finding black fur on her body.
+Approximately 18 months into her time as a stay-at-home mother, she begins to undergo strange phenomena, such as craving meat and finding black fur on her body.
 She soon starts to transform into a dog at night.

 Writing and composition

 Yoder had not written for two years when she began writing Nightbitch.
 She wrote it in part due to the anger she felt after becoming a mother and the resultant changes to her personal and professional life.
 She was further inspired by a passage in Jenny Offill's novel Dept. of Speculation.
 Yoder wrote the novel free of concerns about its strangeness, as she wrote it "for herself", though she did have concerns that the book's premise would not provide enough substance for a book of the length she wanted to write.